Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Discussion

 \subsection{Approximation and Uncertainty Quantification}

-Suppose that $f_0 \in H^{\nu_0 + d/2}(\Omega)$ and that the assumptions of \Cref{prop:matern-upper} are satisfied.
-We now discuss what happens in the frequentist setting when a Matérn model of smoothness $\nu$ either over- or undersmooths the truth. \emph{Oversmoothing}: $\nu_0 < \nu$.
-One can prove that the Matérn conditional mean tends to $f_0$ with a rate which depends on $\nu_0$~\citep[e.g.,][Theorem~1]{Wynne2021}:
+Suppose that $f_0 \in H^{\nu_0 + d/2}(\Omega)$ and that the assumptions of \Cref{thm:matern-main} are satisfied.
+We now discuss what happens in the frequentist setting when a Matérn model of smoothness $\nu$ either over- or undersmooths the truth.
+For a succinct review on the closely related topic of coverage properties of Bayesian credible intervals we refer to \citet[pp.\@~1391--2]{Szabo2015}.

+\emph{Undersmoothing}: $\nu_0 > \nu$.
+If the response function is smoother than the Matérn prior, the current theory does not guarantee that the conditional mean tends to the response function with a rate that adapts to the smoothness, except if (essentially) $\nu_0 \geq 2\nu$, in which case one can expect the rate to be approximately $n^{-2\nu/d}$.
+This is known as \emph{superconvergence}~\citep{Schaback2018} or the \emph{improved rate}~\citep[Section~11.5]{Wendland2005} of kernel-based approximation.
+See \citet[Sections~3.4 and~4.5]{Karvonen2020} and \citet[Section~2.3]{TuoWangWu2020} for discussion on superconvergence in the context of Gaussian process interpolation.
+By~\eqref{eq:rkhs-error} and the fact that $f_0 \in H^{\nu_0 + d/2}(\Omega) \subset H^{\nu + d/2}(\Omega)$,